 So ditch the helium, learn a new skill, and save a bunch.

-4- Shop early or hunt for free for party decorations
+4- Shop early or hunt for free party on a budget decorations

 This has to be one of my biggest tips for saving money on party decorations.

 Don’t get me wrong.
 I do LOVE my Amazon Prime membership, and I love that anything I want is only two days away from my doorstep.
-But sometimes you pay for that.
+But sometimes you pay a lot of money for that.

-Most party decorations, like balloons, streamers and the like, come from China, and if you order directly from China you can pay significantly less.
+Most party decorations, like balloons, streamers, and the like, come from China, and if you order directly from China you can pay significantly less.
 The caveat is that it sometimes takes a month or two to get here.
-The best website to for those super cheap Asian deals is Aliexpress, with eBay being a close second.

 Shopping early can also mean you can take advantage of sales and coupons at your local party store.